 8. Mandy (2018)

 Starring Nicolas Cage, Andrea Riseborough, and Linus Roache, ‘Mandy’ offers a unique twisted take on horror by blending it with action and animation.
 The film follows war veteran lumberjack Red Miller, whose peaceful life is ravaged to bits by Jeremiah Sand, a cult leader.
 Vowing vengeance, Miller sets off on a gory spree to kill all those responsible, including a demonic biker gang.
-There is a hallucinogenic motif that the film incorporates, which scarcely ties it to ‘It’s What’s Inside.’
-If you are into blood and gore, ‘Mandy’ offers a thrilling watch with Cage’s performance as a bonus.
+There is a hallucinogenic motif that the film incorporates.
+This motif shown serves as a narrative element.
+In ‘It’s What’s Inside,’ the same motif is used as a fuel to propel the effect of the briefcase on the teenagers.
+While the use is subtle, it is evident and connects the two films.
+Lastly, if you are into blood and gore, ‘Mandy’ offers a thrilling watch with Cage’s performance as a bonus.

 7. Talk to Me (2022)